Submitted by sam on Thu, 05/04/2023 - 12:10

 Adaptive Learning Technologies

-Adaptive learning technologies, such as apps, games, and online tutorials, can be effective tools for early help in math.
-These technologies can identify areas where students are struggling and adjust the curriculum to meet their needs.
-This makes the learning experience tailored to each student's abilities and can help them to succeed.
+Adaptive learning technologies, such as apps, games, and online tutorials, can be effective tools for early support in math.
+These technologies can help educators identify areas in which students encounter difficulties, thereby enabling them to adjust the curriculum to meet their unique needs.
+This activity-based approach makes the learning experience tailored to each student's abilities and can help them to succeed (Noreen & Rana, 2019).

 Individualized Instruction and Support